jkxing/jkxing.github.io/_pages/about.md

 ---
-title: "Archive Layout with Content"
+title: "About Myself"
 layout: archive
-permalink: /about/
+permalink: /About/
 ---

 A variety of common markup showing how the theme styles them.